 Fig. 3 Cell with nucleus

 In drawing the image, the young woman is faced with (implicit) questions which she had not faced in making her spoken comment.
 She has to decide what shape the cell (-wall) is; what the nucleus looks like; how large it is; whether it is a circle or a dot; and she has to make a decision as to where in the circle she needs to place the nucleus.
 The result of the decisions she has made are realized in a drawing such as that of Figure 3.
-Once having drawn the circular shape and placed the dot or circle, the maker of this sign has made an epistemological commitment: ‘this is what it is like, and this is the relation between the entities ‘cell (-wall)’ and ‘nucleus.
+Once having drawn the circular shape and placed the dot or circle, the maker of this sign has made an epistemological commitment: ‘this is what it is like, and this is the relation between the entities ‘cell (-wall)’ and ‘nucleus’.
 A student who looks at a teacher’s drawing on the board or a drawing in a text-book is entitled to take that as ‘the facts of the matter’.

 Whatever the mode, epistemological commitment can not be avoided: a shape of some kind has to be drawn to indicate the cell-wall and the cell; a dot or a circle of some size has to be made as a representation of the nucleus; and the dot or circle had to be placed somewhere.
-Yet in speech there is also an epistemological commitment: that there are two object-like things, a ‘cell’ and a ‘nucleus’, which are joined in a relation of possession - ‘has; while the so-called ‘universal present tense’ of ‘has’ guarantees its factuality: it indicates that this is always the case.
+Yet in speech there is also an epistemological commitment: that there are two object-like things, a ‘cell’ and a ‘nucleus’, which are joined in a relation of possession - ‘has’; while the so-called ‘universal present tense’ of ‘has’ guarantees its factuality: it indicates that this is always the case.
 The drawing entails no suggestion of possession nor of a timeless truth; in the drawing, the relation is one of spatial co-locations of a specific kind: proximate or distant, central or marginal.
 Epistemological commitment cannot be avoided, no matter what the mode.
 It varies in line with the affordances of each mode: here in a contrast of speech and image – of lexis vs depiction; of possession vs proximity or distance, of centrality or marginality; as a verb-form vs spatial co-location; sequence (as temporal succession in speech or linearity in writing) vs simultaneity (of appearance and arrangement) of the entities.

 Both these signs were newly made.
 Both drawing and spoken utterance are based on the interest of the student: in the one case, for instance, selecting ‘nucleus’ as the salient feature.
 Both the spoken utterance and the drawing represent this student’s selection from a large variety of curricular material encountered in the course of four lessons.
 Both signs represent selection, transformation/interpretation and encapsulation of the student’s knowledge, at that moment.
 In making the signs, she is making knowledge for herself and for others.
 Both signs declare: ‘this is what I know’.